peurKe/auto_ZONA_translator/README.md

   - Fixed translations of 'БАЛАНС: РУБ.'
 (BALANCE: RUB.) in all languages other than French for CONVRGENCE.
   - Fixed translations of 'Требуется реп' (Required rep) in all languages other than French for CONVRGENCE.
   - Correction of the translation of the innovations 4.0 presentation in CONVRGENCE.

+- v0.3.2
+  - Game versions are now retrieved from the buildid in the ‘steamapps/manifest_ID.acf’ game files.
+  - SQLite database files are now grouped by type of translation engine in separate directories: ‘sqlite/google/’, ‘sqlite/deepl/’ or ‘sqlite/deeplx/’.
+  - Improved translations with DeepL.